berrysauce/cloudflare-saas-worker/README.md

-# berrysauce Custom Domain Worker
+# Cloudflare for SaaS — Custom Domain Worker
 This Cloudflare worker with HonoJS is used as a fallback for proxied domains with Cloudflare SSL/TLS for SaaS.

 ### How to configure Cloudflare for SaaS (Custom domains for customers)